A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

-It is clear that each sequence along the spatial dimension, i.e., $\{y(m,i,l),m=0,\ldots,N_\mathrm{r}-1\},~\forall i,~\forall l$, can be viewed as a sum of the noise and $Q$ sinusoidal functions with the angle-dependent digital frequency $\omega_\mathrm{r}(\theta_q)$ and the amplitude $\mathcal{A}(q,i,l)$.
-Thus, through spectrum analysis algorithms, we can easily obtain the DoAs of potential targets.
-However, it is unwise to estimate the angles $\theta_q$ by utilizing only one sequence $\{y(m,i,l),m=0,\ldots,N_\mathrm{r}-1\}$ \cite{MIMO OFDM ISAC 2} instead of the whole data cube $\{y(m,i,l),m=0,\ldots,N_\mathrm{r}-1,~\forall i,~\forall l\}$, since the latter enables larger processing gains.
-Moreover, although the estimated angle information can be utilized to remove the signal-dependent coefficient $\mathbf{a}^H(\omega_\text{t}(\theta_q))\mathbf{x}_i[l]$, the estimation error in the spatial dimension will be propagated and even amplified to the estimation process for other parameters, which may result in deteriorating target estimation performance.
-Therefore, instead of estimating $\theta_q$, here the main purpose of spectrum analysis along the spatial dimension is to capture the characteristics of echo signals in different angular bins.
+According to (\ref{signal model of angle extraction}), each sequence $\{y(m,i,l),m=0,\ldots,M_\mathrm{rx}-1\},~\forall i,~\forall l$ along the spatial dimension can be viewed as a sum of noise and $Q$ complex sinusoids with angle-dependent frequencies $\omega_\mathrm{a}(\theta_q)$ and amplitude $\mathcal{A}(q,i,l)$. {While one can easily obtain the angles of potential targets via spectral analysis by using only one such sequence as in \cite{MIMO OFDM ISAC 3}, this ignores information from other available echo signals.
+Furthermore, although the estimated angles could be used to remove the signal-dependent coefficients, the angle estimation error will be propagated and even amplified in the estimation of the other parameters.} Therefore, instead of directly obtaining angle information, the main purpose of spectrum analysis along the spatial dimension is to capture the characteristics of echo signals in different angular bins.